cnees/TreeSquid/README.md

       }
     }
     ```
-  - Replace the NAME, USER, and PASSWORD fields with your own values.
+  - Replace the SECRET_KEY, NAME, USER, and PASSWORD fields with your own values.
 4. Run the project
   - To start the project, just need to run ```python manage.py runserver```.